WEVD: Transfer to The Forward

 Free access to the airwaves by trade unions was increasingly restricted and left wing political broadcasting sometimes faced preemption in favor of sponsored commercial content.
-The station ultimately emerged as the radio arm of The Forward, while the Socialist Party turned to the airwaves of the National Broadcast Company and other channels in its efforts to make its political message heard on a mass basis.
+The station ultimately emerged as the radio arm of The Forward, while the Socialist Party turned to the airwaves of the National Broadcasting Company and other channels in its efforts to make its political message heard on a mass basis.

 WEVD did not become completely apolitical in this period, however, as during the 1930s a weekly talk show was launched hosted by Chester M. Wright of the International Labor News Service.
 This show paid its way through a commercial sponsorship by Avalon Cigarettes and was syndicated to a national audience through electrical transcription.

 On January 9, 1950, Harold Cammer, Burton Zorn, Edwin M. Ottenbourg, Samuel Harris Cohen spoke with Stanley G. House as moderator on "Should New York State Have a Little Taft-Hartley Law?"

-In 1951, a WEVD-FM was added to the airwaves, first broadcasting at 107.5, then moving to 97.9 a year later, where it remained for the next 36 years.

 On February 6, 1953, New York University philosophy professor Sidney Hook discussed "The Threat to Academic Freedom" with Victor Riesel and others in the evening on WEVD radio.

 In 1975, WEVD was approved to begin using the transmitting facilities of its shared-time partner, WPOW, on Rossville, Staten Island.

-Sale and transformation

 By 1978, the Forward was analyzing the sale of the unprofitable AM outlet.
-In 1981, the Forward Association sold WEVD AM to Salem Media, which changed the station's format and call letters, making it the Christian station WNYM.
+In 1981, the Forward Association sold WEVD (AM) to Salem Media, which changed the station's format and on March 2, 1981, its call letters, making it the Christian station WNYM.
 Salem subsequently purchased WPOW, merging that station into WNYM and eliminating the 52-year time-share on 1330 as of December 31, 1984.
-WEVD-FM remained on the air under The Forward's ownership at this time.
-WNYM evolved into the present WWRV, now broadcasting around the clock on 1330 AM.
+WNYM evolved into WWRV, broadcasting around the clock on 1330 AM.

+WEVD-FM (1951-1989)

+In 1951, FM sister station WEVD-FM was added to the airwaves, first broadcasting on 107.5 Mhz, then moving to 97.9 a year later, where it remained for the next 36 years.
+Because it did not share its frequency, WEVD-FM could operate for unlimited hours.
+However, very few people had FM receivers at this time.
+After the sale of the original WEVD on AM 1330, WEVD-FM remained on the air under The Forward's ownership, until its 1989 sale to Spanish Broadcasting System.